donorbox/donorbox-api/README.md

 ## Getting Started

-You’ll need a API KEY to connect to Donorbox.
+You’ll need an API KEY to connect to Donorbox.
 To create a key, you’ll need to sign up at https://donorbox.org.
-After you register in Donorbox click **Account in top navigation**, then click **API Key in left navigation** and click **Set new api key**.
+After you register with Donorbox, click **Account** in the top navigation, click API & Zapier Integration on the left, and select **Enable API & Zapier Integration**.
+After you confirm and add your billing information, select **Set new API Key**.

-Please be aware the **API & Zapier integration** has a costs of $17/month
+Please be aware the **API & Zapier integration** costs $17/month.

-If you are looking to integrate with **[Zapier](https://zapier.com)**, please follow the guide at https://github.com/donorbox/donorbox-api/wiki/Getting-started-with-Zapier
+If you are looking to integrate with **[Zapier](https://zapier.com)**, please follow the guide at https://github.com/donorbox/donorbox-api/wiki/Getting-started-with-Zapier.

 ![Donorbox Api](https://github.com/donorbox/donorbox-api/blob/master/preview-lightbox-API2.jpg)

-**Copy the generated API key** to some place safe as this key will only be **shown once for security** reasons.
+**Copy the generated API key** to a safe place as this key will only be **shown once for security reasons**.

 ![donorbox api](https://github.com/donorbox/donorbox-api/wiki/images/copy_api_key.png)

 ## Make API calls to Donorbox

-Donorbox API uses basic authentication as authorization method.
-Use your organization login email as authorization username and the API KEY as password.
+Donorbox API uses basic authentication as our authorization method.
+Use your organization login email as your authorization username and the API Key as your password.

 Here is the general format using cURL:

 `curl -X METHOD --user login@email.com:YOUR_API_KEY https://donorbox.org/{endpoint}`

-To test our API endpoints directly in WEB browser use following format
+To test our API endpoints directly in a web browser, use the following format:

 `https://login@email.com:API_KEY_XXX@donorbox.org/{endpoint}`